-If you work with the right professional, they can tell you everything you need to know about Freon and your other options for refrigerant.
-After inspecting your current system and your home, they will be able to recommend an HVAC that is efficient, affordable, and environmentally-friendly.
+If you work with the right professional, they can tell you everything you need to know about Freon and your other options for the refrigerant.
+After inspecting your current system and your home, they will be able to recommend an HVAC that is efficient, affordable, and environmentally friendly.

 Here at Comfort All-Stars, we don’t want you to have to incur the high cost of a Freon recharge.
 When you’re ready to make the switch to a different refrigerant, you can count on us.